ZhouYixuanRobtic/NursingRobot/Documents/Aubo Modeling based on Screw Theory.md

 ###                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             Aubo I5 Modeling based on Screw Theory

-​	To simplify analytical inverse kinematics solution, we should keep the screw axes as simple as possible.
+​	To simplify analytical inverse my_kinematics solution, we should keep the screw axes as simple as possible.
 Fortunately, we have a very regular (most axes are parallel) robot, so we construct our screw axes referring to the first joint, rather than base.
 For perhaps usage, we also perform axes, as well as home configuration referring to the base.

 #### Home Configuration